marvellousekpen/Walmart-Store-Sales-Forecasting/README.md

 ## PROBLEM STATEMENT
 The Walmart’s Sales Strategy Manager, needs clear insights into sales trends but struggles with complex reports and limited BI support.
 He aims to identify patterns, measure markdown effectiveness, and understand holiday sales impact to drive better decisions.
 Using SQL, this analysis will uncover key metrics:

--Sales trends over time?
+1.Sales trends over time?
--Four-week moving average?
+2.Four-week moving average?
--Percentage change in sales?
+3.Percentage change in sales?
--Sales breakdown by type?
+4.Sales breakdown by type?
--Impact of markdowns, especially during holidays?
+5.Impact of markdowns, especially during holidays?
--Performance distribution across store types?
+6.Performance distribution across store types?

 ## DATA SOURCE
 The data is sourced from <a href="https://www.kaggle.com/datasets/gustavoserafim/walmart-recruiting-store-sales-forecasting-gsr">Kaggle</a>